jacobalberty/unifi-docker/README.md

 ### `RUNAS_UID0`

-Default: `false`
+Default: `true`

 This is used to determine whether or not the UniFi service runs as a privileged (root) user.
+The default value is `true` but it is recommended to use `false` instead.

 ### `UNIFI_UID` and `UNIFI_GID`